chensxb97/chensxb97.github.io/_posts/2023-10-01-Getting-Started-With-The-Command-Line.md

 tags: [command line, terminal, command prompt, powershell, bash]
 ---

-This post serves as an quick introduction/crash course on using the command line.

 ## What is Command Line?

 <b>A user interface where one can enter text prompts to execute commands or automate tasks.</b>